Squatting: North America

 Squatting in the United States occurred historically in large numbers during both the California Gold Rush and World War II.
 Hoovervilles were homeless camps built across the country during the Great Depression in the 1930s.
 They were named after Herbert Hoover, who was president of the country at the time.
-During the Great Recession (2007–2009) more shanty towns appeared with others squatting in foreclosed homes.
 During the hippie movement, squatters in New Mexico established the commune of Tawapa near the Sandia Mountains.
 However, they were kicked out in the 1990s because they did not have the legal rights to the land.
+During the Great Recession (2007–2009) more shanty towns appeared with others squatting in foreclosed homes.

 Community organizations have abetted squatters in taking over vacant buildings not only as a place to live but also a part of larger campaign to shine a light on inequity in housing and advocate change in housing and land issues.
 In 2002, the New York City administration agreed to work with eleven squatted buildings on the Lower East Side in a deal brokered by the Urban Homesteading Assistance Board with the condition the apartments would eventually be turned over to the tenants as low-income housing cooperatives.